grame-cncm/faustwebsite/src/doc/tutorials/src/teensy.md

 ## Introduction

-The [Teensy](https://www.pjrc.com/teensy) is a development series based on a microcontroller and distributed by [PJRC](https://www.pjrc.com).
+The [Teensy](https://www.pjrc.com/teensy) is a development board series based on a microcontroller and distributed by [PJRC](https://www.pjrc.com).
 The Teensys 3.(2+) are based on an ARM Cortex-M4 providing plenty of computational power for real-time audio signal processing applications.
 In particular, the Cortex-M4 used on the [Teensy 3.6](https://www.pjrc.com/teensy/techspecs.html) (MK66FX1M0VMD18) hosts a Floating Point Unit (FPU) and has a clock of 180MHz (overclockable at 240MHz).
-When combined with its [audio shield](https://www.pjrc.com/store/teensy3_audio.html) (also distributed by PJRC), the Teensy 3.6 can be used to synthesize and process sound with advanced algorithms, etc. [This paper](TODO) provides a survey on the performances of such system when used with Faust-generated DSP objects.
+When combined with its [audio shield](https://www.pjrc.com/store/teensy3_audio.html) (also distributed by PJRC), the Teensy 3.6 can be used to synthesize and process sound with advanced algorithms, etc. [This paper](https://zenodo.org/record/3249282#.XRxurXVfhjE) provides a survey on the performances of such system when used with Faust-generated DSP objects.

 <img src="img/teensy.jpg" class="mx-auto d-block" width="40%">
 <center>*The Teensy and Its Audio Shield*</center>